seven1m/lydia/README.md

     (f2 2 3) + (f1) # 12
     2 ^ 3           # 8

-    # see example.lid for other available functions
+    # see the examples directory for more

 There's a few things to note: